 Although each Creative Commons license includes legal language behind it, they're also represented by easy-to-read icons that include a mix of these symbols:

-SA - People are allowed to copy, distribute, display, perform, and modify your work so long as they distribute any modified work on the same terms you've licensed your work under.
+SA - Share alike.
+People are allowed to copy, distribute, display, perform, and modify your work so long as they distribute any modified work on the same terms you've licensed your work under.

-ND - People are allowed to copy, distribute, display, and perform your work but are not allowed to modify it.
+ND - No derivatives.
+People are allowed to copy, distribute, display, and perform your work but are not allowed to modify it.

 Information adapted from Creative Commons.